juji-io/docs/docs/index.md

 # **About Juji Platform**

-Juji cloud-based platform powers the creation, customization, and operation of a new generation of Conversational Artificial Intelligence (AI) Assistants.
+Juji platform enables the creation, customization, and operation of a new generation of Conversational Artificial Intelligence (AI) Assistants.
 Currently, these advanced AI assistants engage users in a text-based, natural language conversations to